Connecting With a Blogger Community

 I happen to be a fairly extroverted person working at a very solitary job.
 I like having colleagues to connect with, and often, I need to "talk" things through to make a decision.
 My community provides those outlets for me, so my solitary work remains a good fit in spite of my extroverted nature.

-Networking to LEverage Individual Strengths
+Networking to Leverage Individual Strengths

 Working with a group can open you up to different ideas and ways of doing things.
 Questioning your assumptions about how certain tasks should be done can help you find smart new ways to grow your business.